Who are we?

 Where you provide us with personal information (that is, information about you or another person where you or that other person is identifiable) or where you have authorised another person to provide us with personal information, this information will be handled carefully and will be collected, used, stored and disclosed in a manner consistent with the Privacy Act 1988.

-We collect and use personal information to enable us to provide the Service and to meet our legal obligations.
+We collect and use personal information (which may include your sensitive information such as health information) to enable us to provide the Service and to meet our legal obligations.
 For example, we may use your personal information (where you choose to provide it) to provide you with online or telephone counselling services or to respond to your queries and feedback.

 If you are a frontline worker or professional who supports people experiencing violence and abuse, we may use your personal information to: